arantespp/arantespp.com/posts/articles/five-habits-for-the-next-five-years-first-year.md

 ## What Do I expect from the second year?

 Whilst the first year was to create consistency, the second year will be to align these habits to long-term values and goals.
+After reading [The 7 Habits of Highly Effective People]().